jixsu/Pathfind/README.md

+A pathfinding tool that helps visualize algorithms as they look for the paths to reach the destination.
+I was inspired to create this tool after learning about Dijkstra's algorithm.

+(important) Only Dijkstra's algorithm is available at the moment, but more algorithms will be added in the future!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The visualization tool can be found here: https://jixsu.github.io/Pathfind/ T his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts